miggo-io/miggo-helm-charts/README.md

 ## Helm Charts

-You can then run `helm search repo miggo-helm-charts` to see the charts.
+You can then run `helm search repo miggo-charts` to see the charts.

 ### Miggo Operator